watson-developer-cloud/speech-javascript-sdk/README.md

 Pipes results through a `{FormatStream}` by default, set `options.format=false` to disable.

+Known issue: Firefox continues to display a microphone icon in the address bar even after recording has ceased.
+This is a browser bug.

 ### `.recognizeElement({element, token})` -> `RecognizeStream`

+Extract audio from an `<audio>` or `<video>` element and transcribe speech.

+This method has some limitations:
+ * the audio is run through two lossy conversions: first from the source format to WebAudio, and second to l16 (raw wav) for Watson
+ * the WebAudio API does not guarantee the same exact output for the same file played twice, so it's possible to receive slight different transcriptions for the same file played repeatedly
+ * it transcribes the audio as it is heard, so pausing or skipping will affect the transcription
+ * audio that is paused for too long will cause the socket to time out and disconnect, preventing further transcription (without setting things up again)

+Because of these limitations, it may be preferable to instead fetch the audio via ajax and then pass it the `recognizeBlob()` API in some situations.

 Options:
 * `element`: an `<audio>` or `<video>` element (could be generated pragmatically, e.g. `new Audio()`)